On an expansion formula of Liu: Abstract

 \section{Abstract}

-In this paper, we extend certain expansion formulas of Liu to multiple basic hypergeometric series over the root system $A_{n}.$ The usefulness of Liu's formulas in special functions and number theory has been shown by Liu and many others.
-We first establish a very general multiple expansion formula over the root system $A_{n}$ and then deduce several $A_{n}$ extensions of a well-known expansion formula of Liu.
-From these $A_{n}$ extensions of Liu's expansion formula, we derive some multiple expansion formulas for infinite products.
+In this paper, we extend an expansion formula of Liu to multiple basic hypergeometric series over the root system $A_{n}.$ The usefulness of Liu's expansion formula in special functions and number theory has been shown by Liu and many others.
+We first establish a very general multiple expansion formula over the root system $A_{n}$ and then deduce several $A_{n}$ extensions of Liu's expansion formula.
+From these multiple formulas, we derive two groups of multiple expansion formulas for infinite products.
 As applications, we deduce an $A_{n}$ Rogers' $\text{}_{6}\phi_{5}$ summation, an $A_{n}$ extension of Sylvester's identity, some multiple expansion formulas for $(q)_{\infty}^{m},\text{\ensuremath{\pi_{q}}}$ and $1/\pi_{q}$, two $A_{n}$ extensions of the Rogers-Fine identity, an $A_{n}$ extension of Liu's extension of Rogers' non-terminating $_{6}\phi_{5}$ summation, an $A_{n}$ extension of a generalization of Fang's identity and an $A_{n}$ extension of Andrews' expansion formula.